 Abstract: This result concerns the existence of a martingale measure with given marginals.
 It stands that two measures admit such a probability law if and only if they are in convex order.
 Its proof is due to Strassen and is based on an application of Hahn-Banach theorem.
-We derive a new proof, by using utility maximisation in the context of martingale optimal transport.
+They derive a new proof, by using utility maximisation in the context of martingale optimal transport.
 This technic is an adaptation of the proof of the fundamental theorem of asset pricing of Rogers (1994)

 A. Sadoghi: Measuring Systemic Risk: Robust Ranking Techniques Approach

 Abstract: The recent economic crisis has raised a wide awareness that the financial system should be considered as a complex network with financial institutions and financial dependencies respectively as nodes and links between these nodes.
 Systemic risk is defined as the risk of default of a large portion of financial exposures among institution in the network.
 Indeed, the structure of this network is an important element to measure systemic risk and there is no widely accepted methodology to determine the systemically important nodes in a large financial network.
-In this research, we interduce a metric for systemic risk measurement with taking into account both common idiosyncratic shock as well as contagion through counterparty exposures.
-Our focus is on application of eigenvalue problems, as a robust approach to the ranking techniques, to measure systemic risk.
+In this research, they interduce a metric for systemic risk measurement with taking into account both common idiosyncratic shock as well as contagion through counterparty exposures.
+Their focus is on application of eigenvalue problems, as a robust approach to the ranking techniques, to measure systemic risk.
 Recently, the efficient algorithm has been developed for robust eigenvector problem to reduce to a nonsmooth convex optimization problem.
-We applied this technique and studied the performance and convergence behavior of the algorithm with different structure of the financial network.
+They applied this technique and studied the performance and convergence behavior of the algorithm with different structure of the financial network.

 A. Sagna: Marginal quantization of an Euler diffusion process and its application to finance

-Abstract: We propose a new approach to quantize the marginals of the discrete Euler process resulting from the discretization of a brownian diffusion process using the Euler scheme.
+Abstract: They propose a new approach to quantize the marginals of the discrete Euler process resulting from the discretization of a brownian diffusion process using the Euler scheme.
 The method is built recursively using the distribution of the marginals of the discrete Euler process.
 The quantization error associated to the marginals is computed.
-In the one dimensional setting we illustrate how to perform the optimal grids using the Newton algorithm and show how to estimate the associated weights from a recursive formula.
+In the one dimensional setting they illustrate how to perform the optimal grids using the Newton algorithm and show how to estimate the associated weights from a recursive formula.
 Numerical tests are carried out for the pricing of European options in a local volatility model and a comparison with the Monte Carlo simulations shows that the proposed method is more efficient than the Monte Carlo method.